Around one quarter of all cancer cases can be prevented through eating a healthy diet and being physically active.

 Choose foods low in salt, added sugars and saturated fat and increase fibre intake:

-- Use herbs and spices to flavour meals instead of salt.
+- Use herbs and spices to flavour meals instead of salt and sauces.

 - Add legumes, lentils or grated vegetables into bolognese, casseroles, curries or stews to add flavour, fibre and reduce your meat portion size.
 Using these ingredients will also save you money!